 - 21.67 kWh divided by 9 hours = 2.4 kWh solar system

-That may not seem like a lot, and it’s not.
-Furthermore, the sun isn’t positioned overhead all day long, which means less sunlight is hitting the solar panels early in the morning and later in the afternoon.
+Many forget the sun isn’t positioned overhead all day long, which means less sunlight is hitting the solar panels early in the morning and later in the afternoon.
 There is only about 1 hour a day where the panels are operating at peak efficiency if they are pointed due south and titled at the right angle.
-If that isn’t the case, they’re even less efficient at converting the sunlight into electricity.
+If that isn’t the case, they’re even less efficient.

-If there is shade part of the day, they’re even less efficient.
+If there is shade part of the day (clouds), they’re even less efficient.
 During the winter months, the days are shorter and the sun is lower in the sky which cuts their efficiency even more.
 Take this all into consideration, and it’s very hard to get sustained peak efficiency.
-The only way to do that is with a ground-mounted solar tracker, and those will run you about $4,000 (installed).
+The only way to do that is with a ground-mounted solar tracker, and those will run you thousands of dollars.

 One thing a lot of people overlook is the attenuation loss of a DC signal across copper wire.
 The longer the cabling, more power that’s converted and lost to heat.
 Still yet, the inversion of the DC voltage to AC voltage conversion can cut the efficiency by another 10%.
 When you add just those two things together, you can lose at least 15% of the power generated by the solar array.

-To expand on the previous example earlier in the article, let’s say I was interested in how long it would take to recoup the costs of purchasing a basic home solar powered grid-tie system in Colorado.
-Because no one is home during the day, I use little to no electricity, and all the electricity my solar panels produce would be used to spin the electric meter backwards building a credit.
-Let’s also assume my electric company’s 70% payback on spinning the meter backwards and the 9 hours of sunlight a day is 100% efficient (again, this is not possible because the sun-angle on the panels is less prior to and after the sun is directly overhead, but I’m doing this to prove a point):
+Let’s say I was interested in how long it would take to recoup the costs of purchasing a solar powered grid-tie system in Colorado.
+Because no one is home during the day, I use little to no electricity.
+All the electricity I generate during this time would be used to spin the electric meter backwards building a credit.
+Let’s also assume I get 9 hours of sunlight a day, I also get $.10/kWh payback rate (an average of day and night rates), and instead of 84% efficiency I get 100% efficient (again, this is not possible):

 - 2.4 kWh per hour X 9 hours X $.10 cents per kWh = $2.16 a day